lever/postings-api/README.md

 - The applicationId returned can be used to view the candidate profile in Lever at the url: `https://hire.lever.co/search/application/{applicationId}`.
 Note that only users logged in to Lever will be able to access that page.
 - On error, we'll send the appropriate HTTP error code and a body of `{ok:false, error:<error string>}`.

-### WARNING: Rate limit
+### WARNING: POST Application Rate limit

 **Application create requests are rate limited.
-Your team will need to properly handle `429` responses if you build a custom jobs page.**
+Your team will need to properly handle `429` responses if you build a custom job application page.**

 To prevent spam and protect system integrity, Lever will return a `429` status code (`TOO MANY REQUESTS`) if your custom job site issues more than 2 application POST requests per second.
 Mitigate this by:

+* redirecting to the respective Lever-hosted application form
-* queueing the requests
+* queueing the application requests
-* retrying the requests
+* retrying the application requests
-* custom-ignoring spam requests
+* custom-ignoring spam application requests

 ## Iframe resizing